 Trigger Point Therapy

-Trigger point therapy is a type of treatment that focuses on releasing trigger points, certain type of “knots” which radiate or refer pain to other areas.
+Trigger point therapy is a type of treatment that focuses on releasing trigger points, a certain type of “knots” which radiate or refer pain to other areas.
 For instance, some of the trigger points in the shoulders will cause tension headache or these in gluteus can radiate pain into lower back or groin.
-The pain experienced from trigger points can either be sharp or dull, but very often it covers certain area and is hard to pin point.
+The pain experienced from trigger points can either be sharp or dull, but very often it covers the certain area and is hard to pinpoint.

 It is very common to feel the pain which originates from somewhere else.
-In this case the real source of pain can be missed and is much more challenging to get it diagnosed.
+In this case, the real source of pain can be missed and is much more challenging to get it diagnosed.
 This often leads to the pain becoming chronic and starts to create a lot of compensations in the body.
-Human body will always try to do everything what is possible to move, even if this means using wrong muscles or leaning to one side.
+The human body will always try to do everything that is possible to move, even if this means using wrong muscles or leaning to one side.
 Trigger point therapy aims to find the “hotspots” which cause the pain and release them.

 Trigger point therapy – how does it work?

 Many muscular injuries or chronic problems would benefit from trigger point therapy.
 Severe muscle tension, postural disorders, acute injuries, back problems are the most common conditions treated with this technique.
 Trigger points can appear from direct traumas, overuse of certain muscles or bad posture, therefore trigger point therapy should be a part of the massage course that will help with the conditions that created them in the first place.

 What to expect at Fulham Massage & Wellness?